pitzcarraldo/reduxible/README.md

 #### :warning: WARNING

-Actions and Reducers can have M:N relationship.
+Actions and Reducers can have M: N relationship.
 So they should be decoupled for the scalability.
 For details, please read [reference of the Redux](http://redux.js.org/docs/basics/index.html) before using the functions.

 Reduxible provides some utility functions to make redux actions and reducer simpler.
 You can define actions and reducers referring to below.